 - Even club expenses!

-Yes, if above mentioned expenses you incur for official purpose and your employer makes them a part of your CTC, you must claim the tax benefits.
+Yes, if above-mentioned expenses you incur for official purpose and your employer makes them a part of your CTC, you must claim the tax benefits.

-Just in case you have them as a part of your CTC, then don’t forget to take tax SAVING advantage.
+In case you have them as a part of your CTC, then don’t forget to take tax SAVING advantage.

 Restructure your Income Structure

 A little re-jig of CTC helped Karan save Rs.13,535/- of TAXES!!!

 Here are the lists of tax-exempt expenses with limits:

 |Transport Allowance||Travel Expense from home to office & back.|